PhvntxmX/Magic-Bosses/README.md

 ## How to install
 1. Install the [Magic plugin](https://www.spigotmc.org/resources/magic.1056/)
-2. Enter the command `/mconfig example fetch bosses`
+2. Enter the command `/mconfig example fetch extramobs`
 ## Description
 Adds several new mobs:
 * Birds, mice, hedgehogs, frogs, crabs, penguins and other animals.